petepm/petepm.github.io/_posts/2026-01-08-can-humans-make-better-drums-than-ai.md

 and/or recording drums.
 If they're cool enough to use in a release,
 I'll give you $100 for MIDI and $200 for nicely recorded audio.

+Here's your prompt:

+>Create some fun and exciting drums for this prog-metal song with
+>some honky tonk vibes.
+>
+>Here are some descriptions for how I imagine each part should sound:
+>

 The deadline for submission is March 31st, 2026.
 You can email entries to pete.peterson.music@gmail.com with the subject: